rashok-msft/IntuneDocs/intune/configuration/bundle-ids-built-in-ios-apps.md

 # Bundle IDs for built-in iOS apps you can use in Intune

 When you configure features on iOS devices, you can also add the built-in apps on iOS devices.
 This article lists the bundle IDs of some common built-in iOS apps.
 To find the bundle ID of other apps, contact your software vendor.
 See Apple's list of [iOS bundle IDs](https://support.apple.com/guide/mdm/ios-bundle-ids-mdm90f60c1ce/web) (opens Apple's web site).
+Bundle IDs are case sensitive.
+Ensure that bundle IDs are entered with the right casing in your device configuration profiles in Intune.

 ## Bundle IDs